MiniFate/MiniFate/_chapters/04-dice-and-points.md

 dice, sums the result, and adds their skill value (0 if they don't have the skill).
 If this total meets or beats the DMs difficulty, they succeed.
-When creating an aspect, the player gets one free invocation; they get an additional one if they beat the target number by 2 or more.
+When creating an aspect, the player gets one free invocation; they get an additional invocation if they succeed with style by beating the target number by 2 or more.

 > Tor Byron and Naka were waiting in a warehouse up by the docks for a contact
 > when they notice some thugs approaching.
 True to her aspect ~~Never Met A